theoutfield/sc_sncn_motorcontrol/examples/app_demo_motion_control/doc/index.rst

 - Minimum Number of Cores: 5
 - Minimum Number of Tiles: 3

-`see app_demo_motion_control on public repository <http://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_demo_motion_control>`_

 Quick How-to
 ============
 **Important**

 It is assumed that before starting this application, profiler parameters and PID parameters for velocity and position control are tuned and set in the software.
-To do this, please check app_demo_tuning in `synapticon sc_sncn_motorcontrol repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples>`_
+To do this, please check app_demo_tuning in `sc_sncn_motorcontrol`.

 1. :ref:`Assemble your SOMANET device <assembling_somanet_node>`.